 Responsible Business Alliance: Focusing primarily on the electronic equipment industry, the RBA establishes standards and conducts audits with the aim of promoting safe working environments, worker protection, and environmental responsibility.

 Human Rights Risks to Employees

-Concerning human rights risks to employees, we collect information through our internal whistleblowing system, and receive reports from Group companies once every 6 months through the Human Rights Grievance Survey.
-In FY2021, we received 52 reports related to human rights (harassment, labor-related, etc.) from the entire NGK Group.
+Concerning human rights risks to employees, we accept reports and queries about human rights through our internal whistleblowing desk, and receive reports from Group companies once every 6 months through the Human Rights Grievance Survey or the Legal Risk Management Report.
+In FY2022, we received 28 reports related to human rights (harassment, labor-related, etc.) from the entire NGK Group.
 We are handling these with fact-finding investigations, rectification, instruction, and warnings.
 Once every two years we also conduct a Corporate Risk Survey (CRS) to identify latent risks.

-For our supply chain, every year we ask all suppliers, including new suppliers, to submit a written agreement to comply with our Supply-Chain CSR Guideline.
-Moreover, in FY2021 we conducted a self-assessment survey to ascertain the level of understanding of, and status of activities related to, CSR procurement at our approximately 700 suppliers in Japan.
+For our supply chain, every year we ask all suppliers, including new suppliers, to submit a written agreement to comply with our Supply-Chain CSR Guidelines.
+Moreover, in FY2022, we newly conducted a self-assessment survey to ascertain the level of understanding of, and status of activities related to, CSR procurement at approximately 630 suppliers of our Group companies in Japan.

 Grievance Mechanisms and Remediation / Remedy Framework

 Education Concerning Human Rights